fyngyrz/aa_macro/README.md

 > Also see: [project file descriptions](files.md)

-If you're like me, you don't particularly appreciate WYSIWYG HTML/CSS editors, as they usually generate terrible code, can break with any application or operating system upgrade, and in the end, you have zero control over where and when it all breaks.
+I don't particularly appreciate WYSIWYG HTML/CSS editors, as they usually generate terrible code, can break with any application or operating system upgrade, and in the end, I have zero control over where and when it all breaks.
 So something to make generation of HTML and CSS easier, of which I had direct control... that really seemed like a fine idea to me.
 And so. :\)

-This class provides a means for you to generate HTML or other types of text documents using Python as the intermediary engine.
+This project provides a means for me, and anyone else who wants to, to generate HTML or other types of text documents using Python as the intermediary engine.
 There are no external dependencies that aren't actually part of the Python distribution.
 Consequently the class is relatively lightweight and trivially installed &mdash; just drop the `aa_macro.py` file in and you're done.
+You'll probably want the [aagen utility](aagen) as well if you're looking to just make documents, but you don't need it if you're going to be using the class directly in your own Python applications.

 > Don't be intimidated by the number of files in the repo; everything except [aa_macro.py](aa_macro.py) is either documentation, sample files,